rorsaeed/ai-prompt-assistant-pro/README.md

 - Windows, macOS, or Linux desktop platform
 - For local models: Ollama, LM Studio, or Koboldcpp installed and running
 - For Google Gemini: API key from [Google AI Studio](https://aistudio.google.com/app/api-keys)
+- **Local Enhancer**: No prerequisites — the backend is fully bundled with the app
+  - First use of Qwen video modes may trigger a one-time local download of additional audio-analysis models.

 ### Setup